Rick Buffington

 Richard B. Buffington (born April 16, 1945) is an American former football player and coach.
 After briefly playing college football at BYU, he played for 17–19 different minor league teams in several leagues.
 He became a coach afterwards, beginning in 1968 with Bristol Community College.
 Buffington was a scout and assistant coach in the National Football League (NFL) in the late 1970s, and was an administrator and coach in the United States Football League (USFL) from 1982 to 1984.
 From 1988 to 2000, Buffington was a coach for several teams in the Arena Football League (AFL), including serving as head coach for the Albany Firebirds (1990–1993), Connecticut Coyotes (1995), Charlotte Rage (1996), and Florida Bobcats (1998, 2000).
-He also coached the New Haven Ninjas (2002) and Albany Conquest (2004) in AF2, the New England Surge (2007) in the Continental Indoor Football League (CIFL), and the Boston Blaze (2017) in the Can-Am Indoor Football League.
+He also coached the New Haven Ninjas (2002) and Albany Conquest (2004) in af2, the New England Surge (2007) in the Continental Indoor Football League (CIFL), and the Boston Blaze (2017) in the Can-Am Indoor Football League.

 Early life and playing career

 Buffington was born on April 16, 1945, in Fall River, Massachusetts.
 At five years old, he was run over by a car, resulting in two broken legs.
 When they healed, Buffington "found that his legs were very strong, and that catapulted him to run continuously, and run every day and everywhere."
 At 15 years old, he enrolled at Durfee High School, where he played football.
-After graduating from there, Buffington played one season of freshman football at BYU in 1963.
+After graduating from there, Buffington played one season of freshman football at Brigham Young University in 1963.
 He was drafted to serve in the United States Navy shortly afterwards.

 Buffington later returned to BYU, and after graduating from there, began a career in minor league football.
 He played for a total of at least 17 teams, with some sources listing as many as 19, including three at once. "[The three teams] were all in different leagues, and all three of them didn't have insurance," he later said.
 "I didn't care ...
 I just wanted to play, wanted to play, wanted to play and wanted to play."
-Leagues Buffington played in include the Atlantic Coast Football League (ACFL) (the NFL's minor league at the time), Eastern Football League (EFL), Boston Park League (BPL), and New England Football League (NEFL).
+Leagues Buffington played in include the Atlantic Coast Football League (ACFL), Eastern Football League (EFL), Boston Park League (BPL), and New England Football League (NEFL).
 In the ACFL, he played for the Rhode Island Steelers (1966), Bridgeport Jets (?), and Quincy Giants (1969).
 Buffington mainly played defensive back and kick returner.
 He was inducted into the Minor Pro Football Hall of Fame as a player in 1987.